jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Fragmentation can be detected with a DBMS tool, then repaired:

 - Clustered indexes:
-    - <1000 pages long or <5% fragmentation, do nothing.
+    - <1000 pages long or <5% fragmentation, do nothing
     - 5% < logical fragmentation < 30%: **reorganize**
     - 30% < logical fragmentation: **rebuild**
-- Extent fragmentation of a heap table (non-indexed) can be reduced by create a clustered index on the table and then dropping the index.
+- Extent fragmentation of a heap table (non-indexed) can be reduced by creating then dropping a clustered index

 | Characteristic | Reorganize | Rebuild |
 | --------------- | ---- | -------- |